-“The Sunday morning experience” at St. John’s is structured around two services which celebrate the Holy Eucharist (“ the Lord’s Supper”).
-Our 8 a.m. service of the Holy Eucharist is more contemplative as it does not include music.
-Our 10 a.m. service of the Eucharist is enriched with the joy and fervor that springs from singing faithful hymns from across the ages, which include hymns from our African American culture and familiar “gospel hymns.”
+“The Sunday morning experience” at St. John’s is structured around three services which celebrate the Holy Eucharist (“ the Lord’s Supper”).
+Our 7:45 a.m. service of the Holy Eucharist is more contemplative as it does not include music.
+Our 9:15 a.m. service of the Eucharist is our family service where our youth can have more involvement in the Eucharist.
+Our 11:15 a.m. service of the Eucharist is enriched with the joy and fervor that springs from singing faithful hymns from across the ages, which include hymns from our African American culture and familiar “gospel hymns.”
 One addition to both of our Sunday Eucharists is a period of intercessory prayer that is accompanied with laying-on-of-hands and anointing, actions that focus on healing of mind, body and spirit.
 Those who choose to may ask prayers for themselves, and/or prayers for those they carry in their hearts.
 The over arching element of our worship is “Holy Communion.”
 Through receiving the Sacrament, we remember deep in our lives “who we are and whose we are” as we celebrate our Lord’s resurrection and His creation of the Body of Christ, the Church, through the work of the Holy Spirit.
 A simple time of conversation and fellowship follows each service so that we may develop real friendships with others who are also on the pilgrimage to love and serve the Lord, and to live within the sacred fellowship and spiritual support of the Church.